-5. "First Leisure & Game Co., Inc. vs. Riza June dela Bajan", NPS No. V-04-INV-23L-0023, Office of the City Prosecutor, Masbate City
+"First Leisure & Game Co., Inc. vs. Riza June dela Bajan", NPS No. V-04-INV23L-0023, Office of the City Prosecutor, Masbate City

-This case for estafa by misappropriation was filed by First Leisure & Game Co., Inc. against its employee June Dela Bajan.
+This case for estafa by misappropriation is filed by First Leisure & Game Co., Inc. against its employee June Dela Bajan.
 The case involves unliquidated advances for the payment of utilities and site rentals of BB Masbate amounting to ₱127,006 and ₱197,778, respectively.

-The Complaint-Affidavit was filed on December 27, 2023.
+The Complaint Affidavit was filed on December 27, 2023.

 On July 31, 2024, the pre-trial of the case was terminated.
 The case was then referred to the Philippine Mediation Center for a Mandatory Mediation Conference.
+The Mediation Conference was subsequently terminated.